CHINA / DIPLOMACY

 The Chinese Foreign Ministry has summoned the Philippine Ambassador to China to make serious protests, Chinese Foreign Ministry spokesperson Mao Ning said on Friday.

-The statement by Foreign Ministry noted that China's Huangyan Dao and Nansha Islands are outside Philippine territory.
-The Philippines has illegally occupied Mahuan Dao, Feixin Dao, Zhongye Dao, Nanyao Dao, Beizi Dao, Xiyue Dao, Shuanghuang Shazhou and Siling Jiao in China's Nansha Islands, in serious violation of international law, including the Charter of the United Nations.
+The statement by Foreign Ministry noted that the Philippines' territory so defined has nothing to do with China's Huangyan Dao and Nansha Qundao.
+The Philippines has invaded and illegally occupied Mahuan Dao, Feixin Dao, Zhongye Dao, Nanyao Dao, Beizi Dao, Xiyue Dao, Shuanghuang Shazhou and Siling Jiao of China's Nansha Qundao, and by doing so has seriously violated international law, including the Charter of the United Nations.

-The Philippines has reneged on its commitment and sent warships to illegally "ground" on Ren'ai Jiao in the Nansha Islands for a long period of time, violating China's territorial sovereignty and contravening the Declaration on the Conduct of the Parties in the South China Sea, in particular Article 5 that stipulates that all parties concerned shall refrain from taking habitation actions on uninhabited islands and reefs.
+The Philippines broke its own promise and kept a warship illegally grounded at Ren'ai Jiao of China's Nansha Qundao for decades, thus infringing upon China's territorial sovereignty and violating the Declaration on the Conduct of Parties in the South China Sea (DOC), especially its Article 5 which asks the parties to refrain from action of inhabiting on the uninhabited islands and reefs, the statement said.

 The Philippines seeks to justify its illegal claims and actions in the South China Sea by approving the so-called "Maritime Zones Act" in the name of implementing UNCLOS.
 This is illegal, null and void.
 This so-called legislation seriously violates the Declaration on the Conduct of Parties in the South China Sea and will make the situation in the South China Sea more complex.
 China will firmly oppose any infringement activities and provocations by the Philippines in the South China Sea based on the act, Mao noted.